broadinstitute/wfl/docs/md/dev-process.md

 # Development Process

-This is a development process
-we are tying to standardize
-within the team,
-and encourage ourselves
-to follow in most cases.
+This is a development process we are tying to standardize within the team and encourage ourselves to follow in most cases.

 ## The Swagger page

 WFL ships with a swaggger UI that documents all of the available endpoints.
 It's available at path `/swagger`, e.g. https://dev-wfl.gotc-dev.broadinstitute.org/swagger

 ## Development Setup

 Clojure development feels very different from Scala and Java development.
 It even differs markedly from development in other *dynamic languages* such as Python or Ruby.

 Get a demonstration from someone familiar with Clojure development before you spend too much time trying to figure things out on your own.

 Find a local Cursive user for guidance if you like IntelliJ.
 [Rex Wang](mailto:chengche@broadinstitute.org) and